Scotland Tour: Scottish Highlands & Lowlands

 This morning’s walk through the battlefields of Culloden will help us understand the last Jacobite Rising.
 In April l746, after decades of attempts to install the descendants of the Catholic House of Stuarts to the British throne, this bloody battle was won by the Protestant troops of the House of Hanover and ended the Highland clan culture of Scotland.

 As we drive north, we will stop at Dunrobin Castle, a large Victorian fairytale-like mansion built around a 14th-century tower.
-The museum within contains many Pictish stones with carvings and other archaeological finds and fascinating memorabilia accrued by the incumbent family over the years.
-Overnight at the Forss House Hotel in Thurso.
-(B/D)
+The museum contains many Pictish stones with carvings and other archaeological finds and fascinating memorabilia accrued by the incumbent family over the years.

 Day 11Ferry Thurso to the Orkney Islands, Skara Brae

 An early morning crossing by ferry takes us from Thurso to Stromness in the Orkney Islands.
 The UNESCO World Heritage Heart of Neolithic Orkney consists of a group of Stone Age monuments.
 The first we will see is Skara Brae, Orkney’s most extraordinary prehistoric site.
-This Neolithic village, buried for millennia in the sand until unearthed by a freak storm in 1850, is completely preserved including furniture and an astonishing drainage system.
+This Neolithic village, buried for millennia in the sand until unearthed by a freak storm in 1850, is completely preserved, including furniture and an astonishing drainage system.
 Brochs are Iron Age dry-stone towers found only in Scotland.

 Many stood alone, but on Orkney, they were generally surrounded by sizeable settlements.
 The Broch of Gurness, spectacularly located overlooking the sea, is an outstanding surviving example.
 Orkney’s capital of Kirkwall, our home base for the next two days, can be traced back to Norse times in the 11th century when it was called Kirkjuvagr – the church of the bay.
 We will walk the stone streets of this medieval town to see St. Magnus Cathedral, founded in 1137 by the Viking, Earl Rognvald, in honor of his uncle St. Magnus; the ruins of the magnificent Renaissance Earl’s Palace with its enormous fireplaces and huge oriel windows, and the Bishop’s Palace.
-Overnight for the next two nights in the Ayre Hotel overlooking the port of Kirkwall.
-(B/D)

 Day 12Unstan Cairn, Maeshowe, Stenness Stones, Ring of Brodgar, Ness of Brodgar with Site Director

 Head out for Unstan Cairn, a Neolithic chambered cairn constructed sometime between 3400 and 2800 BC.
-Then we continue our explorations of The Heart of Neolithic Orkney at the Great Cairn of Maeshowe.
+Then, we continue our explorations of The Heart of Neolithic Orkney at the Great Cairn of Maeshowe.
 The size and elaborate construction suggests that it was the burial place of an important, and probably ruling, family group.
-The tomb was broken into countless times in the past including by the Norse who carved their graffiti on the walls, leaving us the finest collection of runic inscriptions in Britain.
+The tomb was broken into countless times in the past, including by the Norse, who carved their graffiti on the walls, leaving us the finest collection of runic inscriptions in Britain.

 Drive to the southern end of Loch Stenness to explore The Stenness Stones and the Ring of Brodgar.
-There are four stones still standing at Stenness while at Brodgar, twenty-seven of the original sixty monoliths are still standing.
+There are four stones still standing at Stenness, while at Brodgar, twenty-seven of the original sixty monoliths are still standing.
 The Neolithic site of Ness of Brodgar, contained within a large walled enclosure, lies between the stone circles of Brodgar and Stenness.
-Here we meet with the site director, Nick Card, for a private talk on the current research being done and view the walls of these lavishly carved and painted temple-like buildings.
+Here, we meet with the site director, Nick Card, for a private talk on the current research being done and view the walls of these lavishly carved and painted temple-like buildings.
 (B/D)

 Day 13The Italian Chapel, Ferry Back to the Mainland, Tarbat Discovery Centre

-Stop to see the Italian Chapel, a tiny church built in the Mediterranean style by Italian POWs during World War II before boarding the ferry to return to the Scottish mainland.
+Stop to see the Italian Chapel, a tiny church built in the Mediterranean style by Italian POWs during World War II, before boarding the ferry to return to the Scottish mainland.

 Upon arrival, drive to the Tarbat Discovery Centre, dedicated to displaying and preserving the heritage of the Tarbat Peninsula.
 Housed in the Old Parish Church are artifacts from the only Pictish monastic settlement excavated in Scotland.

 Driving south along the peninsula, we will stop to view three stunning carved Pictish stones.
-In a lonely flower-filled pasture, stands a full-scale reproduction of the Hilton of Cadboll Pictish Cross Slab, one of the most magnificent of the carved Pictish stones in Scotland.
+In a lonely flower-filled pasture stands a full-scale reproduction of the Hilton of Cadboll Pictish Cross Slab, one of the most magnificent of the carved Pictish stones in Scotland.
 Further down the road is the Clach a’ Charridh, or Shandwick Stone, standing more than ten feet tall.
 Intricately displayed on the six carved panels are the Pictish double-disc, a hunting scene, along with warriors and animals.
 Displayed within the Old Church, the 8th-century Nigg Cross is one of Scotland’s greatest art treasures.
 The Pictish symbols and Christian imagery bring to mind an illuminated manuscript page.

-Continue to Inverness where we spend one night at the Strathness House.
+Continue to Inverness, where we spend one night at the Strathness House.
 (B/L/D)

 Day 14Urquhart Castle, West Highland Museum in Ft.
 William

 Our long drive will take us through some of the most spectacular scenery in Scotland – the renowned and rugged Highlands.
-Travel through Great Glen, with Loch Ness by far the most famous of its lakes.
+Travel through Great Glen, with Loch Ness being by far the most famous of its lakes.
 It is said to be home to Nessie, a monstrous creature first sighted by St. Columba in the 6th century.
 The commanding fortifications along the way attest to the region being fought over for centuries.

 Overlooking Loch Ness stands Urquhart, once one of Scotland’s largest medieval battlements.
-Control of the castle passed back and forth between the Scots and the English during the Wars of Independence and the last of the government troops garrisoned here during the Jacobite Risings blew up the castle when they left.
+Control of the castle passed back and forth between the Scots and the English during the Wars of Independence, and the last of the government troops garrisoned here during the Jacobite Risings blew up the castle when they left.

 Continuing towards Glasgow, stop in Ft.
 Williams to learn the story of the mountainous West Highlands of Scotland and its people at the West Highlands Museum.
-Overnight in a Glasgow airport hotel.
-(B/D)

 Day 15Depart Scotland